Canadian Housing Survey

 The CHS is cross-sectional with dwellings selected at random for each new survey cycle.

 The CHS oversamples SAH dwellings.
-As a result, the sample includes a higher proportion of SAH dwellings than what is present in the housing stock (about 28% in the sample versus 5% in the housing stock).
+As a result, the sample includes a higher proportion of SAH dwellings than what is present in the housing stock (about 28% in the sample versus around 5% in the housing stock).

 Within each stratum (geography by SAH status and tenure), a systematic random sample is independently selected.
 Records are sorted by predicted household income, obtained from administrative records.
 This ensures the sample includes households with low, medium and high income, making the sample more representative.